-Keeping a very tight home lets me focus on what I want to do when I get home from work- exercise, write, cook, learn, travel, and relax.
+Keeping a very tight home lets me focus on what I want to do when I get home from work- exercise, write, cook, game, learn, travel, and relax.

 It creates a tremendous sense of freedom to just not have much physical stuff to think about.

 For further reading on how to declutter your home and simplify your life, check out the work of Leo Babauta.

 Bonus question: On a scale of 1 to 10, how annoyed would you be if someone dented or scratched your car?